rollkit/gm/docker/README.md

     - `sudo chown 10001:1001 ./data/celestia-keys`
 3. Run `docker-compose -f testnet.docker-compose.yaml up` to start the rollup and Celestia nodes on the testnet.
 4. The rollup should now be accessible at `localhost:26657`.

+> If you have issues with the rollup, you can run `docker-compose -f testnet.docker-compose.yaml down` to stop the rollup and Celestia nodes and then run `docker-compose -f testnet.docker-compose.yaml up` again to restart the rollup.

 ## Support